Explore the events of the past, so you can understand the present and become an engaged

 Studying history provides crucial insights into questions such as who we are and where

 we came from.
-With a B.A. in History from UND, you'll be prepared to explore big questions,
+With a B.A. in History from UND, you'll be prepared to explore big questions

-Public or digital history
+Hands-on digital history projects

 UND also offers a minor in history.
 Whichever program you choose, you'll graduate with high-demand skills like the ability